Posted on February 8, 2024

 Haney says Playmates “never received residuals, Playboy owned the photos outright.”
 And that “The last of the puzzles were released in 1973, so Paige would have certainly been alive when her puzzle was released.”

-Thank you Duke for speaking with me, I appreciate it!
+Thank you Duke Haney for speaking with me, I really appreciate it!

-*NOTE* All of images of Paige’s paintings that follow were publicly posted on Pinterest and/or Facebook.
+*NOTE* All the images of Paige’s paintings that follow were publicly posted on Pinterest and/or Facebook.

 The Laundress

 Painting by Paige Young courtesy of Melanie Myers.
-Myers said that Paige “stretched her own canvases and mixed her own paint.”
+Myers said that Paige “was a true artist who stretched her own canvases and mixed her own paint.”

-Photo below is from the book “Peter Gowland’s Girls.”
+Photo below is from my copy of the book.

-Paige had some photo shoots published and distributed in 1970.
+Paige Young had some photo shoots published and distributed in 1970.
 Like the Playboy Calendar shown above.
+Image coming soon.

 Michael at glamourphotographers.yolasite.com